 “Every person has a right to choose and profess any religion of his/her choice,” he continued.
 “It is a constitutional right.
 If someone is forced to convert, then it’s different issue but to convert is a person’s prerogative.”

-Justice Sachdeva based his opinion on India’s constitutional guarantee of freedom to “profess, practise and propagate religion” (Article 25 of the Constitution of India).
+Justice Sachdeva based his opinion on India’s constitutional guarantee of freedom to “profess, practice and propagate religion” (Article 25 of the Constitution of India).

 The NCT does not have an anti-conversion law.
 Eleven Indian states do have such laws – most recently Karnataka, which has issued a temporary anti-conversion ordinance under which a Christian couple is likely to be charged.